 Children who have frequent medical treatments or lengthy surgeries are also at high risk.
 Many medical supplies use latex – from gloves to tubing to enema tips.

-Between 8 to 17 percent of health care workers and others who regularly use latex gloves are allergic to latex.
+Between 8 to 17% of health care workers and others who regularly use latex gloves are allergic to latex.
 Health care workers and children who have other allergies and get contact dermatitis when they use latex gloves are more likely to develop a latex allergy.

 New cases of latex allergy are no longer common.
 However, in the 1980s and 1990s they were much more frequent.
 Now, many health care facilities use non-latex gloves and products.